 How many emails do you receive on a daily basis?
 30?
 100?
 Chances are that you receive more emails than you’d like, many from brands that you don’t know.
 There you are.
 Scanning the sender and subject line fields of your emails like a hawk before deciding on whether or not the email is worthy of your time.

 Reality check!
 Your customers do the same thing with the emails you send them.

 So, how can you get past the “hawk?”

 Let’s face it.
 Writing marketing emails that avoid self-promotion is not easy.
 After all, that’s the whole purpose of your business.
 Isn’t it?
 And without self-promotion, you can’t make sales.

 Transactional emails receive eight times as many opens compared to regular marketing emails.

-But it’s not easy connecting with total strangers over email.
-So, how do you establish trust with your subscribers?
-And how can you avoid your email getting booted to the trash bin?
+But can you establish trust with your subscribers and avoid your email getting booted to the trash bin?

 Start with these simple and proven tips.